Configuring ChatGPT in Merlin Backoffice ® Flex

 In the paid version, the limit is 120,000 tokens per day for the first 48 hours, then 180,000.

-Set to 0 or leave empty to set no limit.
+Set to 0 or leave blank to not set a limit.

 - Daily limit